-A site where the pre-routed, post-development discharge is less than 2 cubic feet per second.
-"Pre-routed post-development discharge" means the runoff after development, including post-development conveyance, but without STPs.
-When examining whether or not the site qualifies for this waiver, off-site runoff does not need to be considered, however the overall common plan of development shall be considered.

-A site that directly discharges to a waterbody with a drainage area equal to or greater than 10 square miles and that is less than 5% of the watershed area at the site's upstream boundary.
-"Directly discharges" means that the runoff from the project does not reach any water of the State before discharging to the waterbody.
+- A site where the pre-routed, post-development discharge for the 1-year, 24-hour storm is less than 2 cubic feet per second.
+"Pre-routed post-development discharge" means the runoff after development, including postdevelopment conveyance, but without STPs.
+When examining whether or not the site qualifies for this waiver, off-site runoff does not need to be considered, however the overall common plan of development shall be considered. - A site with a direct discharge to waters with a drainage area equal to or greater than 10 square miles and that is less than 5% of the watershed area at the site's upstream boundary.